xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ### cmdb

-The cmdb is the core of itop and needs to be configured first.
+The cmdb is the core of itop and needs to be configured at first.

 CMDB works with `Objects`, which are groups of `Instances` that share the same patern.